g-rppl/movetrack/paper/paper.md

 ## Data structure and localisation

 Unlike with data from GPS devices, geographic positions can not directly be inferred from radio-telemetry data.
-Instead, it is necessary to estimate the geographic positions of an animal from available information about the receiver location, antenna bearing and the strength of the detected radio signal.
+Instead, it is necessary to estimate the geographic positions of an animal from available information about the station's location, antenna bearing and the strength of the detected radio signal.
 For this purpose, `movetrack` uses a geometric approach described in @Baldwin2018 that is implemented in the `locate()` function.
 This is a three-step process that utilises basic principles of antenna geometry: 1) For each detection, a coarse location is estimated along the directional beam of the receiving antenna.
-The distance to the receiver is assumed to be half of the maximum detection range, which can be set antenna-type specific using the `aRange` argument.
+The distance to the station is assumed to be half of the maximum detection range, which can be set antenna-type specific using the `aRange` argument.
 2) All locations are provided with oscillating longitudinal and latitudinal measurement errors that arise from antenna geometry and orientation.
 3) Locations and measurement errors from all antennas are aggregated over a desired time interval that can be set using the `dTime` argument.
 Finally, weighted means (by signal strength) of locations and measurement errors are calculated for each time interval.
 This data forms the basis of the observational part in the HMM.

 ## Hidden Markov model